- What Is a Proxy Server

 - Type “regedit” (no quotes), then hit Enter.

 - Create a backup of the registry.
+This way, you can restore it if things don’t work out as expected.
 You can do this by clicking File, then selecting Export.

 - Remove these values: